 How to start a conversation persuasively.

 Sometimes it can be difficult to "break the ice" and start a conversation with someone attractive.
-It can be difficult to know how to talk to girls, guys, women, men, etc. It can also be hard to make a good first impression while doing so.
+It can also be hard to make a good first impression while doing so.

-Speaking with someone you don't already know can be anxiety-provoking for a number of reasons (some of which I have addressed in previous articles).
+Speaking with someone you don't already know can be anxiety-provoking for a number of reasons (some of which I have addressed in previous posts).
 These reasons include:

 - Having approach anxiety, social anxiety, or being anxious about dating in general (see here).

-- Worrying too much about your potential date's initial opinion (see here).
+- Worrying too much about your potential date's initial opinion.

-- Not having the proper motivation to approach (see here).
+- Not having the proper motivation to approach.

-- Having a poor understanding of body language (see here and here).
+- Having a poor understanding of body language).

-- Not having a clear understanding of what you want (see here).
+- Not having a clear understanding of what you want.

-- Not being prepared to ask for what you want (see here and here).
+- Not being prepared to ask for what you want.

 Beyond all of those reasons, however, approaching someone is difficult because you are often opening yourself up for evaluation.
-Essentially, you are saying "I like you"...and asking "do you like me"?
-This gives the other person all of the "power" and "influence" in the situation.
-They are in a position to "take you" or "leave you", without you having much more say in the matter.
+Essentially, you are saying "I like you" and asking "do you like me?"
+This gives the other person all of the power in the situation.

 Given that, it is no wonder breaking the ice and making the first move is so hard.
 Who would knowingly want to put themselves in a position of vulnerability?
 That is the reason why many women prefer to be "attractive" and try to motivate the man to approach them.
 It is also the reason why many men refuse to do so.